All Episodes

 And you know what?

-The market the void was created.
+The void was created.

-So you have men going, wait a second, I don't want anything to do with this because feminism has permeated um put it this way the red pill sphere, uh, of which I'm not a part, and by the way, Andrew Wilson isn't a part, like there are there are traditional conservative Christian men who also are pushing back against feminism.
+And by the way, Andrew Wilson isn't a part, like there are traditional conservative Christian men who also are pushing back against feminism.

-But even take the worst, the red pill sphere has nowhere near the influence that a generation of professors and media and entertainment propaganda have had in indoctrinating uh women to become all feminist by default, to be clear.
+But even take the worst, the red pill sphere has nowhere near the influence that a generation of professors and media and entertainment propaganda have had in indoctrinating women to become all feminist by default, to be clear.

 So I'm much more worried about that than the pushback.

-Uh you guys have to push back against it.
+You guys have to push back against it.

 Women need to be able to police their own.